MARIE-LOUISE JONES

 STATEMENT:

-Marie-Louise’s practice navigates entangled terrains of art, ecology, and social care, materialising through sculpture, installation, image-making, and participatory interventions.
-Her work explores how materials, environments, and collective processes can become sites of transformation and healing, spaces where the boundaries between art, ecology, and community dissolve
+Marie-Louise Jones is an interdisciplinary artist whose practice navigates entangled terrains of art, ecology, and social care.
+Working across sculpture, installation, image-making, and participatory interventions, her work explores how materials, environments, and collective processes can become sites of transformation and healing

-With an awareness that all matter is energy, unchangeable in quantity yet continually shifting in form, her practice reflects a deep engagement with transformation as both material and metaphor.
-This manifests as an inquiry into the regeneration of materials, environments, and imaginaries, and into how acts of making might restore relationships between people, places, and the more-than-human world
+Her practice is grounded in the understanding that matter is never static or disposable, but continually shifting in form.
+Material transformation operates as both medium and metaphor, framing an inquiry into regeneration of materials, environments, and imaginaries, and into how acts of making might restore relationships between people, places, and the more-than-human world

-Through the reprocessing of waste and the development of biomaterial systems, she challenges dominant material hierarchies and reconsiders what we deem valuable, permanent, or disposable.
-Projects such as reGen extend these ideas into social and educational contexts, where collaboration, dialogue, and place-based making become tools for environmental and collective repair
+One strand of her practice focuses on material transformation, involving the reprocessing of waste and the development of experimental material systems.
+Through this work, she challenges dominant material hierarchies and questions what is considered valuable, permanent, or disposable.
+Projects such as reGen extend these concerns into social and educational contexts, where collaboration, dialogue, and place-based making become tools for collective and environmental repair

-Alongside this, her work engages with speculative ecologies and more-than-human architectures... evolving, symbiotic systems that blur distinctions between organism and structure, natural and synthetic, care and construction.
-Here, sculpture becomes a living system - responsive, adaptive, and interdependent
+Running alongside this is a strand that engages with speculative ecologies and more-than-human architectures - evolving systems that blur distinctions between organism and structure, natural and synthetic, care and construction.
+Here, sculpture operates as a living, adaptive system, responsive to its environment and shaped by time, material agency, and context

-Drawing on cellular and geological forms, architectural remnants, and scientific inquiry, Marie-Louise examines how things come into being, persist, decay, and how cycles of growth and entropy mirror processes of healing and renewal.
-Beneath her exploration of material transformation lies a deeper pursuit of interconnectedness, in an effort to sense and sustain the web of relationships that binds matter and life
+Drawing on cellular and geological formations, architectural remnants, and scientific inquiry, Marie-Louise examines how things come into being, persist, and decay.
+Beneath her exploration of material transformation lies a deeper pursuit of interconnectedness.. an effort to sense, sustain, and care for the web of relationships that binds matter and life

 Picture